 Elegant Rydal Hall is a stunning place to explore.

-Set in over 30 acres, close to Rydal Water, it is a perfect place to walk and breath in the clear Cumbrian air .
+Set in over 30 acres, close to Rydal Water, it is a perfect place to walk and breathe in the clear Cumbrian air.

 The views are stunning with Rydal Hall boasting amazing views over the Rothay Valley.